 Physical examination findings collected during the study will be considered source record and will not be required to be reported, unless otherwise noted.
 Any untoward physical examination findings that are identified during the active collection period and meet the definition of an AE or SAE (Appendix 3) must be reported according to the processes in Sections 8.4.1 to 8.4.3.

 8.3.2.
 Vital Signs

-Vital signs will be collected at times specified in the SoA section of this protocol.
-ECG will be taken first followed by vital signs.
+Vital signs (BP, PR and temperature) will be collected at times specified in the protocol SoA.

 8.3.2.1.
 Blood Pressure and Pulse Rate